Organization and Officers

 The Washington College Academy of Lifelong Learning (WC-ALL) was formed in 1992 by a group of interested residents of the Chestertown area with the active encouragement of the College administration.
 It is designed to provide non-credit courses for continuing education and to act as an interface between the College and the Community.
 The concept of peer education as it developed in the Elderhostel Institute Network is a main feature of its organization, although WC-ALL is not a part of that network.

 Washington College recognizes WC-ALL as a non-credit educational program consistent with its own educational objectives and provides WC-ALL with office and classroom space.
-The Academy is an autonomous organization, however, that is supported by its own membership fees and contributions, and has its own governance.
+The Academy is a department of the College, however, it is supported by its own membership fees and contributions, and has its own governance.
 It operates within the general policy rules observed by the College, and its status is determined by the College’s status as a non-profit educational institution.

 WC-ALL is governed by a Council of directors elected by the membership, with directors serving for a three-year term, for a maximum of two consecutive terms.
 A senior official in the College Administration is also member of the Council.
 The election of Council members occurs at WC-ALL’s annual meeting in May.